DdukTwiSun/aps-server/README.md

 ## Installation

+Before Installation,

 This app uses Google cloud [VISION API](https://cloud.google.com/vision/) and [TRANSLATION API](https://cloud.google.com/translate).

-You need to create account of Google and  Set up a GCP Console project.

- You have to do steps 1 and 2 of the Before you begin step [here](https://cloud.google.com/translate/docs/quickstart).
+ You have to take steps 1 and 2 of the Before you begin >> [here](https://cloud.google.com/translate/docs/quickstart) <<

+**!
+Since the Google API is a paid service, you may incur costs ! **

 ```bash
 # set up a virtual environment